Comparing Plastic Bottles or Glass Bottle Labeling

 With Plastic bottles you don’t have the luxury of applying more pressure as the bottle will deform.

-In both plastic and glass, the best solution is to change supply and find good quality packaging where there is no labeling surface undulations.
+In both plastic and glass labeling, the best solution is to change supply and find good quality packaging where there is no labeling surface undulations.

 3. Adhesives and the Surface

-Adhesives will perform differently with Glass and Plastic.
+Adhesives will perform differently with both Glass bottles and Plastic bottles.

 With clear labels there is a term called adhesive wet-out where small microbubbles, visible just after application, simply “go away”.